Meretz: Yachad (2003–2006)

-In December 2003, Meretz merged with Yossi Beilin’s non-parliamentary Shahar movement.
-The intended name for the new party, Ya’ad (“Goal”), was abandoned due to concerns that it resembled the Russian word for "poison" and might alienate Russian-speaking voters.
+In December 2003, Meretz merged with the Shahar Movement.
+The intended name for the new party, Ya’ad (“Goal”, Ratz's former name), was abandoned due to concerns that it resembled the Russian word for "poison" and might alienate Russian-speaking voters.
 The name Yachad (יח"ד, meaning "Together") was chosen instead.
 It also served as a Hebrew acronym for "Social Democratic Israel" (Yisrael Hevratit Demokratit).
 The merger aimed to unify the dovish Zionist camp, which had experienced a significant decline in electoral strength amidst the Second Intifada.
 Although the merger included Meretz, Shahar, and Democratic Choice, other targeted movements declined to join.
 Party membership fell to approximately 20,000, about half the size of its 1999 membership.

 In March 2004, Yossi Beilin was elected the first chairman of Yachad, defeating Ran Cohen.
 In July 2005, the party adopted the name Meretz-Yachad, following opinion polls showing that the public was more familiar with the name Meretz.
 Beilin opposed dropping Yachad entirely, and a compromise name was adopted.